DavidHofmeyr/iMDH/README.md

 # iMDH

-Fast and exact kernel density estimation
+Fast clustering with divisive hierarchical model based on low density hyperplanes

 To install from within R console: